-In a rapidly changing world, cultural norms and values constantly evolve, shaping how societies function and individuals interact.
+In a changing world, cultural norms evolve, shaping society and individual interactions.

 FYI: What seems to be cultural decline by one person may be seen as progress in another.